-Stolen Horizon Air plane ‘a serious breach,’ could point to flaws in airport security, expert says
+Stolen Horizon Air plane ‘a serious breach,’ raises questions about airport security

 “You don’t want doors that have the possibility to lock on an aircraft,” said the Horizon Air pilot, who spoke on condition of anonymity because he was not authorized to speak to the media.
 “That’s a system that if it were to malfunction in an emergency, everybody dies.”

-But once entering the cockpit, no keys are required to start the aircraft.
+Once the cockpit is entered, no keys are required to start the aircraft.
 Instead, a series of switches and levers must be pulled in a particular sequence to unlock the controls.

 “You could go on Microsoft Flight Simulator and pull up the flight deck for any type of aircraft and play with all the switches and buttons,” the Horizon pilot said.
 “You could figure it out pretty easily if you were motivated.”